-A husband and wife rowed from California to Hawaii in 45 days fueled by a sugar-free, low carb, high-fat ketogenic diet, GrindTV reported.
+A husband and wife rowed from California to Hawaii in 45 days fueled by a sugar-free, low carb, high-fat ketogenic diet.

-Sami Inkinen, a 38-year-old Silicon Valley executive and endurance athlete, and his wife, Meredith Loring, 34, completed their epic journey across the Pacific Ocean to bring awareness to the health dangers of a diet high in sugar and simple carbs.
+Sami Inkinen, a Silicon Valley executive and endurance athlete, and his wife, Meredith Loring, completed their epic journey across the Pacific Ocean to raise awareness of the health dangers of a high-carb, high-sugar diet.
+The expedition was called the Fat Chance Row.

 In the process, Inkinen and Loring raised $200,000 for the Institute for Responsible Nutrition, which is run by Dr. Robert Lustig, an endocrinologist who has been called “the anti-sugar guy” for his vocal stance against sugar intake.

-“We are using this as a platform to raise awareness and raise funds against sugar and for whole-foods-based nutrition,” said Sami, whose expedition was called the Fat Chance Row.
+“We are using this as a platform to raise awareness and raise funds against sugar and for whole-foods-based nutrition,” Sami told Grind TV.

 A high-carb diet has been linked to a wide variety of degenerative diseases, including diabetes, heart disease, and cancer.
 Meanwhile, a low-carb, high-fat ketogenic diet has been shown to reverse type 2 diabetes, promote weight loss, prevent epileptic seizures, and starve cancer cells.